 And what C++ ISO committee did in the meantime?
 C++ is adorned with this official euphemism: ” ..The original C++ Standard (known as C++98 or C++03) is Unicode agnostic…”.
 Why?
 No one knows why.
 C++ is and was, firmly “no Unicode”: ASCII source, strings, names, etc.

 Before we go any further: C++ was born on UNIX.
 LINUX these days.
 And over there in that distant galaxy, far far away from the dark force of Windows, ‘char’ ruleth since the dawn of time.
 And yes, it is all utf-8 encoded.

 char32_t were born first.
 And utf-8 and

 u8 string literal was documented in a c++11 draft and the world has gone by for the next 9 years.
 C++20 cut-of-date has come and passed by us, and we are nearing C++20 release and some of us C++ lemmings, are happily playing with C++20 already available goodies.

-Thus Unicode characters are part of C++11/14/17/20 standard.
+Thus Unicode characters are part of C++11/14/17/20 and beyond standards.
 But now we are coming to the moment when the most important one (

 char8_t) has to be implemented and make C++ in that process, fully